-During liposuction a small cannula (a hollow tube-shaped surgical tool) is placed deep into the fatty tissue beneath the skin.
+During liposuction a hollow tube-shaped surgical tool or a small canula is placed deep into the fatty tissue beneath the skin.
 Suction is then applied until the required fat is removed.
-The key to success is ensuring that the fat under the skin is removed and remains smooth between the outer layers of skin.
+The vital to success is ensuring that the fat under the skin is removed and remains smooth between the outer layers of skin.
 The Tumescent procedure is the most common method used as it involves the infiltration of saline in to the fat prior to extraction.
 This solution usually contains local anaesthetic and a constrictive agent which combine to loosen the fat, shrink the blood vessels and anaesthetize the area.
-This enables the surgeon to remove fat more easily and with less pain and bruising.
+This enables the surgeon to remove fat more easily and with less pain, bruising and blood loss.

 Liposuction can be performed on almost all areas of the body.
 The most common areas are the abdomen, hips, buttocks, thighs, knees, upper arms, chin and cheek, male chests, female breasts, knees, calves and ankles.
 The fat removed can be transferred to fill or enhance facial or body contours in other areas if necessary.

 The surgery requires a hospital admission for atleast one night

 Duration of Operation

 The time taken to perform liposuction can vary greatly depending on the amount of fat to be removed.
 The amount of fat extracted from a small area can be from 500ml and increase to 7 liters for total body shaping.
 It is considered unwise to remove more than 7 liters in one procedure as the body can go into shock.

 Local or General anaesthesia – depending on your particular procedure and your comfort level.